 How to track senators’ stock trades?

-Since all lawmakers are required by law to file disclosures, you can track their trades through the SEC’s EDGAR database and stay updated.
+Clerk of the House and the Secretary of the Senate websites, which publish financial disclosures and transaction reports.
 However, for a more convenient option, Finbold Signals offers real-time notifications on trades made by all US politicians.

 Common trading patterns among politicians